Domain authority: Information quality

 Information quality describes the value which information provides to the reader.
 Wang and Strong categorize assessable dimensions of information into intrinsic (accuracy, objectivity, believability, reputation), contextual (relevancy, value-added/authenticity, timelessness, completeness, quantity), representational (interpretability, format, coherence, compatibility) and accessible (accessibility and access security).
 Humans can base their judgments on quality based on experience in judging content, style and grammatical correctness.
 Information systems like search engines need indirect means, allowing concluding on the quality of information.
 In 2015, Google’s PageRank algorithm took approximately 200 ranking factors included in a learning algorithm to assess information quality.

 Centrality of a website

-Prominent actors have extensive and living relationships with other (prominent) actors.
-This makes them more visible and the content more relevant, interlinked and useful.
-Centrality from a graph-theoretical perspective describes unidirectional relationships, not making a distinction between receiving and sending information.
-From this point of view, it includes the inbound links considered in the definition of “prestige” complemented with outgoing links.
-Another difference between prestige and centrality is that the measure of prestige counts for a complete website or an author, whereas centrality can be considered on a more granular level like one individual blog post.

-Search engines look at various factors to judge the quality of outgoing links, i.e., on link-centrality, describing the quality and quantity as well as the relevance of outgoing links and the prestige of its destination.
-They also look at the frequency of new content publication (“freshness of information”) to be sure that the website is still an active player in the community.
+Prominent actors have extensive and ongoing relationships with other prominent actors.
+This increases their visibility and makes the content more relevant, interconnected, and useful.
+Centrality, from a graph-theoretical perspective, describes unidirectional relationships without distinguishing between receiving and sending information.
+In this context, it includes the inbound links considered in the definition of 'prestige,' complemented by outgoing links.
+Another difference between prestige and centrality is that the measure of prestige applies to a complete website or author, whereas centrality can be considered at a more granular level, such as an individual blog post.
+Search engines evaluate various factors to assess the quality of outgoing links, including link centrality, which describes the quality, quantity, and relevance of outgoing links as well as the prestige of their destination.
+They also consider the frequency of new content publication ('freshness of information') to ensure that the website remains an active participant in the community.